dror27/dk-shack/vol2/songs/en/Old Mining Towns.md

 Of bartending woman\
 Good-old Grandma Torr\
 \
-Morning it’s time ...\
+Morning it’s time\
+To climb up a hill\
+For leaving her now\
+Breathless you’ll feel\
 \
+Old mining towns\
+They’re still testing your skills\
+Down at the pit\
+Ancient souls dance and cheer\
+\
-Though she never stopped trying\
+She never stopped trying\
 To be artsy and fair\
 Those who were born here\
 Can pretty sure tell\